RuleBasedIntegration/RuleBasedIntegration.github.io/testResults.md

 ## Rubi Test Results

-<a href="testResults/RubiTestResults.pdf">Test results</a> for the current version of Rubi on the 72,000+ integration problems in the test-suite are available for viewing as a single pdf file.
-At the end of the file is a pie chart summarizing the results.
+Test results for both the current and previous versions of Rubi on the 72,000+ problems in the current integration test-suite are available for viewing as pdf files.
+At the end of each file is a pie chart summarizing the results.
 The chart is divided into colored slices as follows:

 * green = the number of optimal results
 * light green = the number of valid but suboptimal results